-- Tune in the desired station. - Press SET.
-(SET will appear on the display.) - Press any two adjoining pushbuttons at the same time, within five seconds.
-The sound will mute.
-When it returns, release the buttons.
-Whenever you press the same buttons, the station you set will return. - Repeat the steps for each pair of pushbuttons.
+1. Tune in the desired station.

+- 2. Press SET.
+(SET will appear on the display.) - 3.
+Press any two adjoining pushbuttons at the same time, within five seconds.
+Whenever you press the same buttons, the station you set will return. - 4.
+Repeat the steps for each pair of pushbuttons.